 - Some fundraising or purchase of services that benefit the residence hall community and that is done in connection with a residence hall program/activity may be permitted.
 Residence hall directors shall review and approve these activities.

 Click to review the entire Wartburg College Sales and Solicitation Policy.

 The Iowa Smokefree Air Act prohibits smoking anywhere on campus property, both inside buildings and outside.
 Smoking in vehicles parked on college property is also prohibited.
 Smoking is allowed only on public streets and on public sidewalks within city easement.
 Violation of the Smokefree Air Act is subject to monetary fines of $50 per occurrence.
-Hookahs are not permitted on college property.
+Cigarettes, cigars, and other forms of tobacco under provision of the Act are prohibited.
+Possession of pipes, hookahs and other smoking devices such as e-cigarettes or vapor cigarettes are prohibited.
 Chewing tobacco is permitted only in student rooms and outdoors.